winterbe/streamjs/README.md

 Stream.js is built around a lazily evaluated operation pipeline.
 Instead of consecutively performing each operation on the whole input collection, objects are passed vertically and one by one upon the chain.
 Interim results will _not_ be stored in internal collections (except for some stateful operations like `sorted`).
 Instead objects are directly piped into the resulting object as specified by the terminal operation.
 This results in **minimized memory consumption** and internal state.

 Stream operations are lazily evaluated to avoid examining all of the input data when it's not necessary.
 Streams always perform the minimal amount of operations to gain results.
 E.g. in a `filter - map - findFirst` stream you don't have to filter and map the whole data.
-Instead `map` and `findFirst` will only executed once before returning the single result.
+Instead `map` and `findFirst` are executed just one time before returning the single result.
 This results in **increased performance** when operation upon large amounts of input elements.

 ```js
 Stream([1, 2, 3, 4])